Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 In addition to the support and provision made in the mainstream nursery, the nursery is resourced to take up to 6 children in the Resource Unit (RU).
 All of these children have a diagnosis of autism & may have complex needs which might include language, social interaction, physical, sensory or medical needs.
 Children from the RU receive a high level of small group & individual support in their own classroom base.
 They also join their mainstream peers in free-flow play every day, with adult support, and they join adult-led learning groups with the mainstream children, as appropriate.

-To enhance our curriculum we have regular trips in small groups to Burnham Beeches.
-Children have the freedom to explore using their senses, learn and develop in a natural environment which encourages enriching vocabulary, confidence and creativity.
+To enhance our curriculum we sometimes make trips in small groups to places in the local community (e.g. Thames Valley Adventure Playground, Burnham Beeches or local shops).
 We also encourage visits into the nursery and these have included Zoolab, and a mobile farm.
 All activities are planned around the children’s individual needs and abilities and will vary accordingly.
 Risk assessments are carried out beforehand to ensure it is accessible for all to access and additional supportive measures are put in place prior to and during a visit as and when needed.

 Personal, social and emotional development is a prime area in the Early Years Foundation Stage.
-We fully recognise it’s importance as a fundamental building block to engagement and well being at nursery and to future learning success.
-All children in the nursery are encouraged to respect others, and there is a particular emphasis on sharing and turn-taking activities throughout the nursery and particularly in the resource unit.
+We fully recognise its importance as a fundamental building block to engagement and well-being at nursery and to future learning success.
+All children in the nursery are encouraged to respect others, and there is a particular emphasis on independence, sharing and turn-taking activities throughout the nursery and particularly in the resource unit.

 Meeting these needs may include:

-- Key workers develop close, secure relationships with children and parents.
+- Key person developing close, secure relationships with children and parents.

 - Class teacher who monitors progress, attainment and next steps in learning.
 Then plans tailored provision to meet those needs and carefully evaluates it’s impact.